 That extensive practical experience informed Dr. Glaude’s decision to pursue a Ph.D. at the University of Houston.
 In working with a cluster of young adolescent women who were experiencing intimate partner violence, she noticed a problem.
 The available diagnostic and treatment tools were designed for older populations, not teens.

-Maximizing Opportunities in Holistic Care
+Maximizing Opportunities with a Holistic Care Approach

 Dr. Glaude’s persistent desire to bridge gaps and address disparities when she sees them led her to research intimate partner violence, mental health, and substance use among adolescents in her doctoral program.
 The studies she conducted “complemented the skills I learned in my master’s program,” she explains, “and allowed me to have both research-informed practice and practice-informed research.”
 Her students at Tulane appreciate that she can bring in real-life examples of how practice might inform a research question or project.

 Dr. Glaude’s current work draws from her rich background as both a hands-on practitioner in community-based programs and community-engaged researcher.
 Her research this spring will look at health disparities among black and Hispanic women in the New Orleans area and their knowledge of PrEP.
 Meanwhile, in the fall, she’s partnering with Lyrica Baroque’s The Power of Language, a program that teaches classical music to help children learn to de-escalate and manage stress when they’re in crisis using both music and journaling.
 As always, Dr. Glaude is interested in involving communities directly in programmatic change, so holistic paradigm shifts can occur from the inside out.
 “And in turn,” she wonders, “how can this influence policy, so as to increase opportunities for success among youth?”